 That random act of kindness was shocking.
 After handing her the bill he just walked off with a smile on his face and left behind a huge smile on my wife’s surprised face.
 It has been said, “It is more blessed to give than to receive” (Acts 20:35).
 That is true, but when you don’t have much, sometimes an unexpected $100 dollars is really appreciated.

 What if we all lived our lives like that stranger?
-If we looked for opportunities to bless those around us, not merely monetarily, but to appreciate the challenges people may be facing, and instead of criticizing them, participate in something sacred; to be aware, to be present, and to be kind.
+If we looked for opportunities to bless those around us, not merely monetarily, but to appreciate the challenges people may be facing.
+Instead of criticizing them, what if we participated in something sacred; to be aware, to be present, and to be kind.

 In today’s zeitgeist, kindness is countercultural.
-We live in a polarized age characterized by tribalistic tweets of 140 characters or less.
+We live in a polarized age characterized by tribal tweets of 140 characters or less.
 In the age of Twitter, kindness is a revolutionary act.

 Rage is today’s ruling online emotion, so concluded a 2013 study of Chinese mini-blogging network Weibo—a platform that resembles Twitter and at the time of the study had twice as many users.¹ Beihang University researchers examined 70 million Weibo “tweets” over a six-month period, sorting them by anger, joy, sadness, and disgust.
 Rage was the emotion most likely to spread across social media, with one angry post powerful and persuasive enough to negatively influence a follower of a follower of a follower.
 When rage has the power to spread like an infectious disease, the solution is not more reactionary rage.
 The anecdote for rage is kindness and appreciation.